syncfusion-content/asp.netwebforms-docs/aspnet/Gantt/How-to/Change-Weekend.md

 ---
 layout: post
 title: Change-Weekend | Gantt | ASP.NET Webforms | Syncfusion
-description: change weekend/Non-working day
+description: Change workweek/working days in a week
 platform: aspnet
 control: Gantt
 documentation: ug
 ---

-## Change Week end/Non-working day
+## Change workweek/working days in a week
 Non-working days/weekend are used to represent the non-productive days in a project.
 It is possible to change the non-working days in a week using the `WorkWeek` property in Gantt.

 By default, Saturdays and Sundays are considered as non-working days/weekend in a project.